-- Step 4 Check the Q.931 and Ras ports-the H.323 call setup and registration ports.
-By default, a Content Server Cluster uses the range of 1719 to 1722 so that it can independently register OOR (out of resources) for live calls (recordings that are transcoded live) and non-live calls (recordings that are transcoded after recording finishes).
+- Step 1 Log in to the web interface of any of the Content Servers in the cluster as an administrator.
+From the Management tab, go to Configuration > Site settings. - Step 2 In the Gatekeeper settings section, enter a gatekeeper address. - Step 3 Enter Live and Non-Live H.323 and E.164 gateway prefixes.
+In Premium Resolution clusters, you also have the option of entering playback gateway prefixes to enable playing recordings back from endpoints.
+The prefixes that you enter cannot be subsets of one another.
+Ensure that they are unique and that they follow the dialing plan set up on the VCS. - Step 4 Check the Q.931 and Ras ports-the H.323 call setup and registration ports.
+By default, a Content Server cluster uses the range of 1719 to 1722 so that it can independently register OOR (out of resources) for live calls (recordings that are transcoded live) and non-live calls (recordings that are transcoded after recording finishes).
 The ports are editable because you can instruct the cluster to listen on different ports (for example, non-standard ports).
-Ensure that the ports you enter do not conflict with each other or with ports that are used by other services on the TCS.
+Ensure that the ports you enter do not conflict with each other or with ports that are used by other services on the Content Server.
 Conflicts with other ports will prevent users from making recordings. - Step 5 Click Save.
 Wait until Registration Status displays that registration is successful.

-If you are experiencing problems registering to the gatekeeper, verify that you do not have duplicate gateway prefixes or system H.323 ID or E.164 alias.
+If you are experiencing problems registering to the gatekeeper, verify that you do not have duplicate gateway prefixes or a duplicate system H.323 ID or E.164 alias.
 Duplications might cause the gatekeeper to reject registration.

-If you want to change system H.323 ID and E.164 alias for a Content Server, do the following:
+If you want to change a system H.323 ID and E.164 alias for a Content Server, do the following:

-Step 1 From the Management tab, go to Diagnostics > Cluster overview.

-- Step 2Locate the Content Server whose H.323 ID or E.164 alias you want to change.
-Click the Server overview link for that Content Server. - Step 3 Update the H.323 ID or the E.164 alias, and click Save. - Step 4 Repeat this procedure for any other Content Server whose H.323 ID or E.164 alias you want to change.
+Step 1 From the Management tab, go to Diagnostics &gt; Cluster overview .
+Step 2 Locate the Content Server whose H.323 ID or E.164 alias you want to change.
+Click the Server overview link for that Content Server.
+Step 3 Update the H.323 ID or the E.164 alias, and click Save.
+Step 4 Repeat this procedure for any other Content Server whose H.323 ID or E.164 alias you want to change.